hey-you-d/mymonorepo/README.md

 hint: This was done via ECS Auto Scaling Configuration in ECS Console

 ## Dev Sites Availability
-* All dev sites will be scaled down 24/7.
-No Load balanced web services will be run when scaled down, hence users will be presented with the 503 "Service not available" page.
+* All dev sites are scaled down 24/7.
+No Load balanced web services are running when scaled down.
+Site visitors  will be presented with the 503 "Service not available" page instad.
-* This is achieved by running a bash script which will be able to scale up each site on-demand as well.
+* This is achieved by running a bash script which will be able to scale up each site as well (on-demand basis).